ZHassanQ/3DS-CFW-Guide/README.md

 # 3DS-CFW-Guide
-This is a repository contains a guide to how to CFW (Custom Frimware) your Nintendo 3DS.
+This is a repository contains a guide to how to install CFW (Custom Frimware) your Nintendo 3DS.
 (Guide from 3DS.Hacks.Guide)

 ## Apps (CIA's)